K-Drama Review: “SKY Castle” Uprears Habit-Forming Following Owing To Excellent Cast & Shocking Plot Twists

 Working as her half-sister’s tutor for food and lodging, she soon uncovers Coach Kim’s dirty tactics utilized on her mentoring program.
 Because of Hye Na’s unexpected stumbling of the villainess’ evil ploy, Coach Kim instigated an accident killing Hye Na and pinning Woo Joo on the crime.

 Later on, Seo Jin finally realized Coach Kim’s dark colors and makes a move to stop her from her wickedness.

 Stellar Cast Energy

-It was inevitable to enjoy peeking on the lives of the Sky Castle families, especially the mothers, and how they interacted with each other.
-They managed to transform the shallow plot by excellently bringing out inconceivable situations as upper class mothers intent to give the best things life can offer for their children.
+It was inevitable to enjoy peeking on the lives of the SKY Castle families, especially the mothers, and how they interacted with each other.
+They managed to transform the shallow plot by excellently bringing out inconceivable situations as upper-class mothers intend to give the best things life can offer for their children.

-Incidentally, it was also giving quick lessons on child rearing and family relationships while picturing different looks of dysfunctional households.
+Incidentally, it was also giving quick lessons on child-rearing and family relationships while picturing different looks of dysfunctional households.
 Housewives-powered dramas have built a reputation threading on miserable extra-marital affairs.
 That was maybe the reason why Sky Castle became a novelty.
-The strong female cast that you would struggle to call heroines because of their flawed characters are one of the selling points of the series.
+The strong female cast that you would struggle to call heroines because of their flawed characters is one of the selling points of the series.

 It took time for Yum Jung Ah to realize that her outrageous actions to make her daughter a queen had been breaking her emotionally frail daughter in the process.
 Nevertheless, it was gratifying.
 As bitter rivals in school and love, Kim Hye Yoon and Kim Bo Ra gave astounding performances stimulating the heavy sentiments of their characters.
 Arguably the essential fuse that sparked all the sporadic happenings in Sky Castle, Kim Seo Hyung’s wicked and disturbing portrayal as an antagonist would go down to the all-time list of formidable villains.